junxit/us-congress-bills-117/bill.md

 ## § 5.

-House Resolution 188, agreed to March 8, 2021 (as most recently amended by House Resolution 508, agreed to June 30, 2021), is amended by striking "July 30, 2021" each place it appears and inserting (in each instance) "September 22, 2021".
+House Resolution 188, agreed to March 8, 2021 (as most recently amended by House Resolution 508, agreed to June 30, 2021), is amended by striking “July 30, 2021” each place it appears and inserting (in each instance) “September 22, 2021”.

 ## § 6.